-Mix of Credit Types (10%) – Do you have a good mix of credit types?
+A mix of Credit Types (10%) – Do you have a good mix of credit types?
 Having diversity in the types of accounts you have will help your overall credit rating.
-If you have credit cards, auto loans, mortgage loans, etc. this will help your score more than if you just have credit cards.
+If you have credit cards, auto loans, mortgage loans, etc., this will help your score more than if you have credit cards.

 What is the Best Credit Utilization Ratio to Maintain?

-Having a low credit utilization ratio is especially important if you are planning on making a large purchase in the near future, such as a mortgage.
-Because your credit rating is directly tied to the interest rate you will receive on a loan you’ll want your score to be as high as it can be when applying for a loan.
+Having a low credit utilization ratio is especially important if you plan to make a large purchase soon, such as a mortgage.
+Because your credit rating is directly tied to the interest rate you will receive on a loan; you’ll want your score to be as high as it can be when applying for a loan.

 How to Lower Your Credit Utilization Ratio

 The obvious way to lower your utilization ratio is by paying down the balances on your credit cards.
 But there are a couple of tricks you can do that will help you lower your credit utilization ratio even faster.